Bipolar Insomnia: The Connection Between Bipolar Disorder And Disturbed Sleep Habits

 Delayed sleep phase syndrome and bipolar disorder

 Like insomnia, delayed sleep phase syndrome (DSPS) is a sleep disorder that commonly co-occurs with bipolar disorder and causes difficulty falling asleep and irregular sleep schedules.
 People with DSPS experience disruptions to their circadian rhythms, causing them to fall asleep and wake up later than is recommended or considered typical.
-This can cause daytime sleepiness, cognitive challenges, and worsening symptoms of affective disorders like bipolar disorder.
-Bright light therapy—in which individuals are exposed to light sources to control their circadian rhythms—is thought to be an effective treatment for those who are living with DSPS.
+A change in circadian rhythm can cause daytime sleepiness, cognitive challenges, and worsening symptoms of affective disorders like bipolar disorder.
+Sleep quality can improve, however, when an individual with DSPS focuses on stabilizing their sleep-wake cycle.
+Bright light therapy—in which individuals are exposed to light sources to control their circadian rhythms—is thought to be an effective treatment for those who are living with sleep disturbance in bipolar disorder due to DSPS.

 Treatment for insomnia and bipolar disorder